Mortgage

 Mortgage modification

-A mortgage modification adjusts the original terms of your loan to help make your mortgage payments more affordable.
+A mortgage modification adjusts your original loan terms to help make your mortgage payments more affordable.
 The adjustments can take several different forms, including:

-• Extending your repayment term, for example, going from 25 to 30 years.
+• Extending your repayment term — for example, going from a 30 to 40-year mortgage

 Home sale

-The cost of selling your home can be expensive if you are already experiencing financial hardship, but is certainly something to consider if you find you can no longer afford your home.
+The thought of selling a home can be daunting, especially if you’re already experiencing financial hardship.
+But it’s something to consider if you can no longer afford your mortgage payments, and it can help you exit the situation without damaging your credit any further.

 Short sale

-A short sale allows a homeowner who owes more on their house than it is worth to sell their home for less than they owe.
-The goal is to pay off as much of the balance as possible to reimburse the mortgage lender.
+A short sale allows a homeowner who owes more on their house than it’s worth to sell the home for less than they owe on their mortgage.
+The goal is to pay off as much of the balance as possible, so the mortgage lender isn’t left with a huge unpaid balance.
 In some instances, the lender may even forgive the leftover balance from a short sale.

 If you believe this could be the best option for you given your situation, begin by reaching out to your mortgage lender or servicer to determine your eligibility for a short sale.